content-island/workshop-step-by-step-guide/02-post-list/README.md

 ```

 Let's give it some style, we will create a component that will show a post card.
+We create a new folder inside the post-collection pod called components and inside we create a new file called post-card.astro.

 First we will define the code in the fences: